zapier/visual-builder/docs/_partners/zap-templates.md

 Want to find ways to connect two specific apps?
 Click one of the top apps on any App Directory page to see our two-app pages, such as the one above for Slack and Trello.
 It shows the most popular use cases for those two apps together.

 Find your app’s two-app pages at `zapier.com/apps/YourApp/integrations/OtherApp`, substituting `YourApp` with your app’s name and `OtherApp` with the other app connected to your app.
+For example, [zapier.com/apps/trello/integrations/google-drive](https://zapier.com/apps/trello/integrations/google-drive).

 Zapier also shows these top use cases to logged in users, promoting your app’s top Zap Templates to people who have connected Zapier to your app.